Wesdebaas/robot_awareness_manager/README.md

 ## Overview

 The system models a robot's knowledge state as a semantic graph where each concept carries an **epistemic error** E ∈ [0, 1] (0 = fresh, 1 = fully unknown).
 Concepts decay toward uncertainty over time; active observation reduces their error.
-Five grounding formulas determine which concepts to observe and by how much:
+Six grounding formulas determine which concepts to observe and by how much:

 | Formula | Name | Role |
 |---------|------|------|